DEploid-dev/DEploid/docs/FAQ.md

 ![PG0415_data](_static/PG0415-CaltVsRefAndWSAFvsPLAF.png "PG0415-C data explore")

-We observe a small number of heterozygous sites with high coverage, which can potentially mislead our model to over-fit the data with additional strains
+We observe a small number of heterozygous sites with high coverage (marked as crosses above), which can potentially mislead our model to over-fit the data with additional strains.

 ```bash
 ./dEploid -vcf data/exampleData/PG0415-C.eg.vcf.gz \